JuliaClimate/MeshArrays.jl/README.md

 # GCMFaces

-This repository contains a first implementation of the `GCMFaces.jl` package **which has only been tested in `v0.6` and is not ready for production use.**
+This repository contains a first implementation of the `GCMFaces.jl` package.
+It served to introduce the GCMFaces.jl package at Juliacon-2018 (https://youtu.be/RDxAy_zSUvg). **However, it has only been tested in `v0.6` and is not ready for production use.**

 ### Install the package